-That means, while some seeds like poppy seeds might only last well for six months or so, chia seeds can last much longer.
+That means while some seeds like poppy seeds might only last for six months or so, chia seeds can last much longer.

 Chia seeds have a lot more antioxidants than most seeds and will last much longer before losing their nutritional content.

-How Do You Know if Chia Seeds Have Gone Bad?
+How To Know if Chia Seeds Are Expired

 Chia seeds last for a long time.
-So you might never get to the point that they go bad.
+So you might never get to the point that they go bad or expire.
 I’ve bought chia seeds in bulk before and surprisingly they have lasted for quite a long time with no noticeable changes.

-But eventually, if they do go bad, or rancid, they will probably have a bitter flavor and smell.
-Remember, naturally chia seeds have basically no taste or smell.
+But eventually, if chia seeds go bad, or rancid, they will probably have a bitter flavor and smell.
+Remember, naturally, chia seeds have basically no taste or smell.
 So if they start to have a certain taste or a bitter taste, then maybe they have started to go rancid.